-The Halstead Heritage Museum is manned on Wednesdays and Sundays from February to November each year between 1.30 and 4.00pm.
+The Halstead Heritage Museum is located to the rear of The Queen's Hall, Chipping Hill, Halstead.
+It is manned on Wednesdays and Sundays from February to November each year between 1.30 and 4.00pm

-In addition to the various displays we will also be selling a selection of local History related books (you can also see these in the publications page of this website).
+In addition to a variety of local history related displays and artefacts we have an extensive collection of photographs of the area, some dating back to the 1800s.
+We also sell a selection of local History related books (you can also see these in the publications page of this website).

-Due to the size of the Museum we can only exhibit a small number of the many thousand that we have amassed over the years.
-We try to update what we have on show as often as we can, and hold exhibitions focusing on a specific subject from time to time.
+Due to the size of the Museum we can only exhibit a small number of the many thousands of artefacts that we have amassed over the years.
+We try to update our exhibits as often as we can, and hold occasional exhibitions focusing on specific subject areas.

 Adapted from a speech originally given by the Society's Patron, Adrian Corder-Birch, at the opening of the Halstead Heritage Museum on 26th April 2009 and updated in January 2018.

 The Halstead Heritage Museum, located at the Queens Hall, Chipping Hill, Halstead is the latest, but not the first location occupied by Halstead and District Local History Society for a museum, since its formation in 1976.